Neural Information Squeezer for Causal Emergence: Introduction

 \section{Introduction}

-Emergence, as one of the most important concepts in complex systems, describes the phenomenon that some overall properties of the system cannot be reduced to the parts\cite{Holland1999Emergence,Bedau1997Emergence}.
-Causality is another significant concept of a complex dynamical system which characterises the cause and effect connection through time\cite{Pearl2009Causality,Granger1969}.
-As pointed out by Hoel et al.\cite{Hoel2013causal_emergence,Hoel2019map}, causality could be emergent, which means the states of a system on the macro level may have stronger causal connections than the states on the micro level.
-This information theoretic framework cannot only quantify causal emergence, but also can help us to understand emergence and other important conceptions in a quantitative way\cite{Varley2021,Chvykov2021,Rosas2020}.
+Emergence, as one of the most important concepts in complex systems, describes the phenomenon that some overall properties of a system cannot be reduced to the parts\cite{Holland1999Emergence,Bedau1997Emergence}.
+Causality, as another significant concept, characterises the connection between cause and effect events through time\cite{Pearl2009Causality,Granger1969} for a dynamical system.
+As pointed out by Hoel et al.\cite{Hoel2013causal_emergence,Hoel2019map}, causality could be emergent, which means that the events of a system on the macro level may have stronger causal connections than the micro level, where the strength of causality could be measured by effective information(EI)\cite{Hoel2013causal_emergence,Tononi2003}.
+This theoretical framework of causal emergence provides us a new way to understand emergence and other important conceptions in a quantitative way\cite{Varley2021,Chvykov2021,Rosas2020}.